johnolamide/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree : Creates a directory tree

-103-commas : listss all the files and directories separated by commas
+103-commas : lists all the files and directories separated by commas

+school.mgc : create a magic file to detect school datafiles